franciscopantojag/quiz-app/README.md

 # Quiz App

-A Quiz App that fetchs questions from [OpenTDB](https://opentdb.com/) API.
+A Quiz App that fetches questions from [OpenTDB](https://opentdb.com/) API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts